Common blackbird: Feeding

 The common blackbird is omnivorous, eating a wide range of insects, earthworms, seeds and berries.
-It feeds mainly on the ground, running and hopping with a start-stop-start progress.
-It pulls earthworms from the soil, usually finding them by sight, but sometimes by hearing, and roots through leaf litter for other invertebrates.
-Small amphibians, lizards and (on rare occasions) small mammals are occasionally hunted.
+It feeds mainly on the ground, running and hopping in a start-stop-start manner.
+It pulls earthworms from the soil, usually finding them by sight but sometimes also by hearing, and searches through leaf litter for other invertebrates.
+Small amphibians, lizards and, on rare occasions, small mammals are also occasionally hunted.
 This species will also perch in bushes to take berries and collect caterpillars and other active insects.
-Animal prey predominates, and is particularly important during the breeding season, with windfall apples and berries taken more in the autumn and winter.
-The nature of the fruit taken depends on what is locally available, and frequently includes exotics in gardens.